srapsware/srapsware-website/_posts/2022-08-04-bulk-disable-multiple-magento-2-products-by-phpmyadmin.md

 author: shiv
 image: /assets/uploads/bulk_disable_multiple_magento_products.png
 ---
-One of my customers wants to disable multiple bulk products and he has provided my product IDs for all products.
-I have a suggestion I can make quite easily.
+One of my customer want to disable multiple bulk products and he has provided me product IDs for all products.

-So first of all you need to find what is attribute Id for Status of product, In my case it is **97**
+So first of all you need to find what is attribute Id for **Status of product**, In my case it is **97**

 ![Find Status Attribute ID](/assets/uploads/status_id.png "Find Status Attribute ID")